timthepost/lume-basic-seo/README.md

   indexed.
 - Make sure URLs are under 70% (default) of title length, for the same reason.
 - Make sure only one `<h1>` element exists in a page.
+- Make sure heading elements are used in semantic order (H1 - H5)
 - Make sure titles and URLs contain a relatively low percentage of [common words][1].
 - Make sure images have alt="" and title="" attributes.
 This helps